svenmuennich/github-commander/README.md

 	- `WRITE`: The team can push changes and edit issues, PRs etc.
 	- `ADMIN`: The team has full admin rights on the repository, incl. adding new teams/collaborators and deleting the repository.

-* `issueLabels` – **required by `issue-labels`**: An array of issue label descriptions, e.g.:
+* `issueLabels` – **required by `issue-labels`**: An array of issue label definitions, e.g.:

     ```yaml
     issueLabels:
       - name: bug
+        description: Go catch it!
         color: ee0701
     ```

-    Both fields `name` (case insensitive) and `color` must be set.
+    The fields `name` (case insensitive) and `color` must be set; `description` is optional.
 The color must be a valid, three to six character hex color code and is validated upon loading the config.

 * `repositories` – _optional_: An array of repository descriptions.
 These are used by the `permissions` command to apply custom permission settings for specific repositories.
 That is, you can set a specific permission for a team on a specific repository.
 These settings override the team's `defaultPermission` and can both downgrade and upgrade the team's permission on the repository.
 Furthermore you can overwrite the `--clear-collaborators` option for single repositories by setting `clearCollaborators` to `false`: